google/sgtm-ga4-to-bigquery/README.md

 *   **Use Consent Mode**
 	*   Note: It is not guaranteed that the tag's consent mode logic will always work since there is no API for server-side Google Tag Manager custom tags to check consent status.
 If there are changes to the GCS parameter values, the tag may not always respect consent mode.
 	*   If unchecked, then consent will not be checked and data will be written to BigQuery.
 	*   If checked, then the tag will check for the presence of the gcs query parameter.
 The behavior of the tag will change based on the value of the parameter.
-By default, the tag will assume consent has not been given, so the GCS URL parameter must be present with the value of either G101 or G111 to write anything to BigQuery.
+By default, the tag will assume consent has not been given, so the GCS URL parameter must be present with the value of G111 to write anything to BigQuery.
         *   If the value is G111, then all parameters will be written to BigQuery.
         *   If the value is anything else, then nothing will be written to BigQuery.
 *   **BigQuery Settings**